6exagon/manybusesaway/README.md

 In summary, all King County Metro Transit and Sound Transit buses before September 2024 are included in this project, and all agencies' buses from after this point are also included.
 Agencies appear by default in roughly the order in which they were collected.
 In addition, some included edge cases (see below) were formerly not included; though many of these were completed long before this revision of the project (for example, the Link 2 Line at its opening), they have been revisited since December 2024 to obtain satisfactory photographs.

+Because git doesn't save file creation dates, it can overwrite them when checking out branches.
+This happened to the image files at one point.
+Luckily, the original "content created" file property was not touched, and it matched the creation dates perfectly, so they could be recovered.

 ### Included Routes

 Most buses are straightforwardly from one of the eight included transit agencies, and these should be obvious.
 However, there are many unusual buses or modes of transportation listed on transit agency websites along with buses.
 Internal numbers are used for this project, retrieved from the [King County GIS Open Data map](https://gis-kingcounty.opendata.arcgis.com/datasets/51714753981a4c2695e603832c953551_2647) and many other sources, but these may not always be visible on vehicles.
 Note that the compiler cannot properly parse many of these, as they're named irregularly in menus.